Are you meditating wrong? It’s a question we ask ourselves time and time again.

 You sit down to meditate.
 Your legs are crossed.
 Your back is straight.
-You’re just starting to follow your breath.
+You’re following your breath.
 And damn, a thought.
 And another one.
 And another one.
 Soon enough you’re drowning in your thoughts, and chalk up today’s meditation session as a loss.

-There has to be something I’m missing?
+There has to be something you’re missing?
 This can’t be the holy grail that everyone is talking about.
-I must have missed the point.

 Feeling this way is all too common.